 I am Xiaozhu Zhang, now working as an Associate Professor at Tongji University back in Shanghai (= the beloved city I grew up in) after more than 13 years studying and doing research in Germany.

 When I was a teenager, a book called “Order out of Chaos” piqued my curiosity on complex systems: complexity lies in practically everything around us, giving rise to order from disarray and certainty from randomness—it’s almost magic!

-To study complex systems as a science, I came to Germany, started from Bachelor and went all the way to post-doc.
-With the help of all my mentors, I have obtained a much deeper understanding for complex systems, especially the dynamics of complex networks, by accomplishing all the projects and theses.
+To study complex systems as a science, I travelled alone to Germany, started from Bachelor and went all the way to post-doc.
+With the help of all my mentors, I’ve got a much deeper understanding for complex systems, especially dynamics on complex networks.
 Yet I found myself facing an ever greater unknown than I was as a teenager: For instance, when and how a single transmission line failure triggers the global breakdown of a power grid with complex topological structure?
 How can we build more stable, safer and controllable systems by optimizing the connectivities and interactions between the units?